Sabha Parva: Lokapala Sabhakhayana Parva (chapters: 5–13)

 Sage Narada arrives at the palace for celebrations.
 The sage rhetorically explains the theory of state craft for kings, how to find the most able people and make them ministers, how to train and take care of military, watch over enemies, rules of espionage, rules of war, support families of veterans who die or get injured at war, the support of farmers and merchants, care for poor and distressed in their empire, policies on tax, create incentive for Artha and prosperity, free trade, reward merit, pursue and punish criminal activities, deliver justice equally and without favor.
 Narada proclaims it is the duty of the king to serve the cause of Dharma, Artha and Kama in his kingdom.
 This theory of administration and governance of a kingdom in Sabha Parva, summarizes the detailed discussions in the Indian classic Arthashastra, claim scholars.
-The other Indian epic, Ramayana, has a similar kaccid summary chapter on fair administration and the rule of law.
+The other Indian epic, Ramayana, has a similar kachchida summary chapter on fair administration and the rule of law.
 Yudhishthira promises to follow Narada's advice.
 Narada describes the design, architecture and assembly halls of Yama, Varuna, Indra, Kubera and Brahma.
 Narada asks Yudhishthira to perform Rajasuya.